-- Taking a proactive role in local safeguarding boards
+- Taking a proactive role in local children’s and adults safeguarding boards

-- Carrying out Home Safety Visits to reduce the risk from fire and identify other sources of vulnerability for referral to partner agencies
+- Carrying out Home Safety Visits to reduce the risk from fire and other sources and identify other areas of vulnerability for referral to partner agencies

-- Actively supporting the White Ribbon Campaign against domestic violence
+- Actively supporting the White Ribbon Campaign against domestic violenc

-- Raise awareness among staff of modern slavery and actions to be taken if they suspect people are being exploited
+- Raise awareness among staff of modern slavery and actions to be taken if they suspect people are being exploite

-- Work in partnership with CRI a health and social care charity that works with individuals, families and communities across England and Wales that are affected by drugs, alcohol, crime, homelessness, domestic abuse, and anti-social behaviour.
+- Work in partnership with The Portal & RISE who work with individuals, families and communities across England and Wales that are affected by drugs, alcohol, crime, homelessness, domestic abuse, and anti-social behaviour